McKee Mk 18 history

 New for Dick DeJarld (Joliet, IL) in 1972, and raced in SCCA Formula A events.
 Appeared at the Michigan Pro F5000 event in 1973 but did not qualify from the heat.
 Raced by DeJarld until sold to Ed Midgley (Geneva, IL) for 1976, when it was also raced by Jerry Hansen at Blackhawk Farms.
 To Robert Goulet (Wauwatsoa, WI) for 1977, and raced in SCCA Formula A. Goulet converted the McKee to sports car bodywork for 1979, appearing at Brainerd in July that year in the ASR class.
 Raced in Can-Am in 1980 and 1981, then renamed the "Sabre 001" for Can-Am again in 1983, and again in 1985.
 To Bob McKee and raced by Bill Scott in CAT races in 1986 and 1987.
 Then restored to its original specification for new owner Tom Simpson (Peoria, IL), and used in vintage racing, appearing at the Chicago Historic Races at Road America in 1988.
 It ran alongside several other McKee cars in historic races at Road America in the early 1990s, and also ran at HSR Mid-Ohio in August 1993.
 After a 20-year gap, Simpson ran the Mk 18 again in historic events in 2006.
 Appeared at Road America in July 2015, July 2016 and July 2017.
 Raced at VARAC Mosport Park 16-17 June 2018, and the WeatherTech International Challenge at Road America in July 2018, at Road America again in 2020, and at Watkins Glen in 2021.

-Driven by: Dick DeJarld, Jerry Hansen, Robert Goulet and Bill Scott.
+Driven by: Dick DeJarld, Ed Midgley, Jerry Hansen, Robert Goulet and Bill Scott.
 First race: Mid-America Raceway, 24 Sep 1972.
-Total of 18 recorded races.
+Total of 21 recorded races.

 My thanks to Road America historian Tom Schultz, former owner Ed Midgley, Tom Simpson's McKee Register and Ben Fritz.